AdobeDocs/audience-manager.pt-BR/help/using/dil/dil-class-overview/dil-start.md

 When working with the class-level [!UICONTROL DIL] APIs:

 * O acesso requer um nome de parceiro e ID de namespace de contêiner (NSID).
 Entre em contato com o gerente da conta do Audience Manager para obter essas informações.
-* Replace any sample *italicized* text in the API documentation with value, ID, or other variable as required by the method you&#39;re working with.
+* Replace any sample *italicized* text in the API documentation with value, ID, or other variable as required by the method you're working with.
 * [!UICONTROL DIL] grava dados codificados em um cookie de destino.
 For example, spaces are encoded as `%20` and semicolons as `%3B`.